-- Include closed captions with your videos, and be sure to include the [cc] symbol in the title to let users know they’re available.
+- Transcribe, review and edit captions for your videos, and be sure to include the [cc] symbol in the title to let users know they’re available.
 YouTube does have automatic caption capabilities, but they are not always accurate; the best practice is to provide your own transcript to be used for closed captioning.
-(That’s especially important because many users watch videos without the sound on).
+(That’s especially important because many users watch videos without the sound on, including those without disabilities).

 - Provide transcripts in addition to closed captions; this will help users who want to read through content rather than watching a video (yes, they exist) as well as helping users with hearing impairment.
 It also can provide a search engine optimization (SEO) boost.